 It must be emphasized that the spinal canal size is not always predictive of clinical symptoms.

-Presence of disease like metastases and infection and would present with symptoms of disease as well as finding of stenosis.
-Regional pain is most common presentation along with changes suggestive of cord compression.
+Presence of diseases like metastases and infection and would present with symptoms of the disease as well as the finding of stenosis.
+Regional pain is the most common presentation along with changes suggestive of cord compression.

 The symptoms would depend on the region involved in stenosis and structures under stress.